Laurence Harvey

-Laurence Harvey (born Zvi Mosheh Skikne; 1 October 1928 – 25 November 1973) was a Lithuanian actor and film director.
+Laurence Harvey (born Zvi Mosheh Skikne; 1 October 1928 – 25 November 1973) was a Lithuanian-born British actor and film director.
 He was born to Lithuanian Jewish parents and emigrated to South Africa at an early age, before later settling in the United Kingdom after World War II.
 In a career that spanned a quarter of a century, Harvey appeared in stage, film and television productions primarily in the United Kingdom and the United States.

 Harvey was known for his clipped, refined accent and cool, debonair screen persona.
-His performance in Room at the Top (1959) resulted in an Academy Award nomination.
-That success was followed by the roles of William Barret Travis in The Alamo and Weston Liggett in Butterfield 8, both films released in the autumn of 1960.
+His performance in Room at the Top (1959) resulted in an Academy Award nomination for Best Actor.
+That success was followed by the roles of William Barret Travis in The Alamo and Weston Liggett in BUtterfield 8, both films released in the autumn of 1960.
 He also appeared as the brainwashed Sergeant Raymond Shaw in The Manchurian Candidate (1962).
 He made his directorial debut with The Ceremony (1963), and continued acting into the 1970s until his early death in 1973 of cancer.